samconde/HarryPotterPoetryWithWaveFunctionCollapse/README.md

 Generating Harry Potter poetry using the Wave function collapse algorithm.
 This project was adapted from mewo2's oisin repo (https://github.com/mewo2/oisin)

-# Group Members
+## Group Members
 Samantha Conde and Alison Crosby

-# Example Output Code
+## Example Output Code
-Here's an example of two stanzas generated from Wave Function Collapse algorithm (with Harry Potter Book 1)
+Here's an example of two stanzas generated from the Wave Function Collapse algorithm (and with a text file of Harry Potter Book 1)

 *Sentences 201-300: stanza 2
 He never have.
 You flatter me